-With 25 years as one of the nation's premier sports facilities, Sun Life Stadium is South Florida’s home to the Miami Dolphins, University of Miami Hurricanes, Orange Bowl, the 2013 Discover BCS National Championship Game and other world-class events.
+With 25 years as one of the nation's premier sports facilities, Sun Life Stadium is South Florida’s home to the Miami Dolphins, University of Miami Hurricanes, Capital One Orange Bowl and other world-class events.
 This multi-purpose, open-air complex hosted its first football game in August 1987 and its first regular season Major League Baseball game in April 1993.
 It has been home to five Super Bowls, four BCS National Championships, two World Series and was the first stadium to host the NFL Pro Bowl after 30 years of the game being held in Hawaii.

 In 2007, the stadium underwent $250 million in improvements and innovations, adding 360,000 square feet of programmable space, new leading edge technology and superior amenities.
 Additional enhancements were made in 2009 with the refurbishment of concession stands, installation of flat-screen TV’s, renovation of the end zone executive suites and the creation of the sideline club and lounge among many others.
 In 2010, new corporate offices were built on the east side of the Stadium in order to consolidate the business offices of the Miami Dolphins.
 “A Perfect Moment In Time” statue honoring Don Shula and the team’s perfect moment in time immediately after the Dolphins completed their undefeated season in 1972, was unveiled and proudly adorns the entrance of the new offices.